richelbilderbeek/pi_day_2018/README.md

 # Pi Day 2018

-Pi Day 2018 has to celebrated in style.
+Pi Day 2018 has to celebrated in style!

 This year, the crew consisted of B.S-B., M.B., M.P., R.B. and T.P.

+Sometimes we explicitly wished people a happy Pi Day:

 ![](5.jpg)

+The pi symbol was drawn with the most constrasting colors:

 ![](1.jpg)

+Sometimes the team spreads out:

 ![](2.jpg)

+Sometimes the team cooperates to make a big pi:

 ![](3.jpg)

+The big pi at the Grote Markt went completely wrong...

 ![](4.jpg)